Chris Ransom follow @DraftUtopia Last Updated: April 12, 2017.

 - There were rumors about the Celtics taking Kris Dunn at 3 over Jaylen Brown who I had originally mocked to the Celtics before buying into the rumors of a point guard.
 The 6-4 195 lb Markelle Fultz is too good to pass on here.

-- Markelle Fultz has averaged 23.2 points per game, 5.7 rebounds per game, 5.9 assists per game, a .476 field goal percentage, a .413 three point percentage, and a .649 free throw percentage.
-Fultz has all the tools to be the top pick in the 2017 NBA Draft and its hard for me to see the Celtics passing on Fultz with the top pick.
+- Markelle Fultz averaged 23.2 points per game, 5.7 rebounds per game, 5.9 assists per game, a .476 field goal percentage, a .413 three point percentage, and a .649 free throw percentage.
+Fultz has all the tools to be the top pick in the 2017 NBA Draft with his passing, dribbling, shooting accuracy from short range, medium range, and long range on tape.
+It's hard for me to see the Celtics passing on Fultz with the top pick.

 Phoenix Suns: Josh Jackson, SF, Kansas

 - The Phoenix Suns get a small forward at 2.
 Their biggest need is center, but like I stated earlier I don't project trades in my mocks so the Suns get the best player available at a position of need.
 T.J.
 Warren's backup P.J.
-Tucker is a Free Agent after this season.
+Tucker got traded.
 Eric Bledsoe and Brandon Knight are both under contract until 2020.

-- The 6-8 207 lb Josh Jackson averages 16.5 points per game which is more than the 15.4 points per game Lonzo Ball averages.
+- The 6-8 207 lb Josh Jackson averages 16.3 points per game which is more than the 14.6 points per game Lonzo Ball averaged.
 Ball is listed at 2 in a lot more mocks than Jackson, but Jackson makes more logical sense for the Suns at 2.
-Jackson also averages 6.9 rebounds per game and 3 assists per game at small forward.
+Jackson also averaged 7.4 rebounds per game and 3 assists per game at small forward.
+Jackson has the short range, medium range, and long range accuracy when shooting on tape.

-- Josh Jackson averages a .506 field goal percentage, a .362 three point percentage, and a .563 free throw percentage.
+- Josh Jackson averaged a .513 field goal percentage, a .378 three point percentage, and a .566 free throw percentage.
 Jackson was going to be my top pick back in June when examining the initial 2017 NBA Mock Draft.
 I still believe he's a top 2 prospect at this point.

 Los Angeles Lakers: Lonzo Ball, PG, UCLA